Sydani-Technologies/ats/README.md

 ## Setup

-Clone the repo and cd into the project folder
+Clone the repo and cd into the project folder - make sure your python version is >= 3.10

 ### Follow the instruction